LONDON PEST CONTROL AVAILABLE 24/7

 Bed bugs spend much of their time in dark, hidden locations like mattress seams, or cracks in a wall.

 They can infest aircraft, ships, trains, buses, offices, homes, and leisure spaces.
-They are frequently found in dwellings with a high rate of occupant turnover, such as hotels, motels, hostels, dormitories, shelters, apartment complexes, tenements, and prisons.
-But increasingly bed bugs are making their way into homes – often brought to your home courtesy of your holiday luggage, office rucksack, even on your clothing as you return from a restaurant, the cinema, and your favourite gallery.
+Bed bugs are frequently found in dwellings with a high rate of occupant turnover, such as hotels, Airbnb’s, hostels, dormitories, shelters, apartment complexes, tenements, and prisons.
+Despite this bed bugs are increasingly making their way into homes – often brought to your home courtesy of your holiday luggage, office rucksack, even on your clothing as you return from a restaurant, the cinema, and your favourite gallery.

 But where can they be found in your home or business?
-The unfortunate answer is that once you have a bed bug infestation, if left untreated, the bed bugs will spread to every room, and can do so very quickly.
+The unfortunate answer is that once you have a bed bug infestation, if left untreated, the bed bugs will spread to every room.

 We advise that you check all the following to determine the extent of the infestation.